What Does Standard Homeowner’s Insurance Cover and Not Cover?

 These policy endorsements have a cost associated with them but can address any specific concerns or exposures you may have that are outside the scope of coverage within the standard policy.
 Additional coverages beyond what is excluded in the standard policy may also be available and increase your protection while helping you build a better homeowner’s insurance policy.

 Call your agent right away when you’ve experienced a loss and we will do our best to walk you through the process.
-For help with your homeowner’s policy, call Ruhl Insurance at 717-665-2283 or 800-537-6880.
+For help with your homeowner’s policy, contact Ruhl Insurance, a Division of Horst Insurance, at 717-665-2283 or 800-537-6880.

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.